 The prosecutor or a designee should be responsible for recommending which cases should be diverted from formal adjudication.
-No case should be diverted unless the prosecutor reasonably believes that he or she could substantiate the criminal or delinquency charge against the juvenile by admissible evidence at a trial.
+No case should be diverted unless the prosecutor reasonably believes that they could substantiate the criminal or delinquency charge against the youth.
 Treatment, restitution, or public service programs developed in his or her office may be utilized, or the case can be referred to existing probation or community service agencies.
-To the extent possible, when determining the conditions of diversion, prosecutors should consider the individual treatment needs of the juvenile in order to tailor services accordingly.
+To the extent possible, when determining the conditions of diversion, prosecutors should consider the individual treatment and service needs of the youth in order to tailor services accordingly.
+As much as possible, prosecutors should support efforts to address not only the needs of the youth, but also those of the youth's family that would help in rehabilitating the youth.

-4-11.6 Charging and Diversion Criteria
+1.5 Charging and Diversion Criteria

-The prosecutor or a designee must further review legally sufficient cases not appropriate for transfer to criminal court to determine whether they should be filed formally with the juvenile court or diverted for treatment, services, or probation.
-In determining whether to file formally or, where allowed by law, divert, the prosecutor or designated case reviewer should consider the following factors in deciding what result best serves the interests of the community and the juvenile:
+The prosecutor or a designee must further review legally sufficient cases to determine whether they should be filed formally with the juvenile court, transferred or diverted for treatment, services, or probation.
+In determining whether to file formally or, where allowed by law, divert, the prosecutor or designated case reviewer should consider the following factors in deciding what result best serves the interests of the community and the youth:

 - a.
 The seriousness of the alleged offense, including whether the conduct involved violence or bodily injury to others, including the victim; - b.
-The role of the juvenile in that offense; - c.
-The nature and number of previous cases presented by law enforcement or others against the juvenile, and the disposition of those cases; - d.
-The juvenile's age, maturity, and mental status; - e.
+The role of the youth in that offense; - c.
+The nature and number of previous cases presented by law enforcement or others against the youth, and the disposition of those cases; - d.
+The youth's age, maturity, and mental status; - e.
 The existence of appropriate treatment or services available through the juvenile court, child protective services, or through diversion; - f.
-Whether the juvenile admits guilt or involvement in the offense charged, and whether he or she accepts responsibility for the conduct; - g.
-The dangerousness or threat posed by the juvenile to the person or property of others; - h.
-The decision made with respect to similarly-situated juveniles; and - i.
-Recommendations of the referring agency, victim, law enforcement, and advocates for the juvenile, in consideration of the juvenile's rehabilitative potential.
+Whether the youth admits guilt or involvement in the offense charged (If allowed by statute), whether they accept responsibility for the conduct and the youth's attitude in regard to the crime; - q.
+The dangerousness or threat posed by the youth to the person or property of others; - h.
+The decision made with respect to similarly-situated youths; and - i.
+Recommendations of the referring agency, victim, law enforcement, and advocates for the youth, in consideration of the youth's rehabilitative potential.

-4-11.7 Transfer to Criminal Court
+1.6 Transfer to Criminal Court

-The transfer of cases to criminal court should be reserved for the most serious, violent, and chronic offenders.
-Prosecutors should make transfer decisions on a case-by-case basis and take into account the individual factors of each case including, among other factors, the gravity and violent nature of the current alleged offense, the record of previous delinquent behavior of the juvenile charged, and the availability of adequate treatment, services and dispositional alternatives in juvenile court.
+The transfer of cases to criminal court should be reserved for the most serious, violent, and chronic offending.
+Prosecutors should make transfer decisions on a case-by-case basis and take into account the individual factors and state requirements of each case including, among other factors, the gravity and violent nature of the current alleged offense, the record of previous delinquent behavior of the youth charged, and the availability of adequate treatment, services and dispositional alternatives in juvenile court.

-4-11.8 Plea Agreements
+1.7 Plea Agreements

-The decision to enter into a plea agreement should be governed by both the interests of the state and those of the juvenile, although the primary concern of the prosecutor should be protection of the community as determined in the exercise of traditional prosecutorial discretion.
-The prosecutor should also consider the juvenile's potential for rehabilitation.
+The decision to enter into a plea agreement should be governed by both the interests of the state and those of the youth, although the primary concern of the prosecutor should be protection of the community as determined in the exercise of traditional prosecutorial discretion.
+The prosecutor should also consider the youth's potential for rehabilitation.

-4-11.9 Prosecutor's Role in Adjudication (Trial)
+1.8 Prosecutor's Role in Adjudication (Trial)